 Q: Why did you choose Lavish Lashes® to get your training?

 A: Back when lashes first came out, I was certified with another company, but I was not happy with their adhesive.
 So, I researched on the Web and found Lavish.
-Leave a

 Q: Why did you become a Trainer and how did it come about?